dre1992/data-modeling-with-postgres/README.md

 #### Songplays
 This is the entrypoint for all the potential analytical queries.
 The decision for the table was to use a serial auto incrementing id for the primary key.
 The table references other tables via song_id and artist_id but the decision here was not to create any foreign key constrains as the lack of data here would mean only very few entries would be created.
+NON NULL value types were selected for the start_time and user_id, song_id and artist_id were left as text with the ability to use null values as the information might be missing
 As for the primary key its known that serial creates gaps when the transaction is rolled back due some error but it was used simplicity .
 For the type of values I went with int and text in most cases of numbers and strings apart for some cases that bigint was used (start_time) and varchars (if the options of level are limited we could use something like varchar(5), if only paid and free are the valid values)